fruitTheory/blender-py/README.md

 A repo for storing blender scripts - currently:
 - Megascan 3D import
   - Default material setup
-    - Automatically sets up a material
+    - Automatically sets up material
     - Works with atlas' and surfaces
     - Works with translucency
     - Option for triplanar
     - Swaps with active mesh material

-  -3d Plant import
+  - 3d Plant import
-    - Creates collection for all variant assets
+    - Creates collection for all variants
-    - Works for other variant directory structure assets
+    - Works with variant directory structure
     - Works with translucency

   - 3d Mesh import
-    - Sets up material for an fbx import
+    - Sets up material for fbx import
-    - Creates parent for fbx with multiple meshes
+    - Creates parent if multiple meshes
     - Shares mtl with common assets